Auto Insurance Glossary

 Policy Change

 A policy change modifies your coverage terms, limits or listed drivers.
-These adjustments can be made midterm and may increase or decrease your premium depending on whether they add risk (e.g., adding a teen driver) or reduce it (e.g., increasing deductibles).
+You can make these adjustments midterm.
+They increase or decrease your premium depending on whether they add risk (e.g., adding a teen driver) or reduce it (e.g., increasing deductibles).

 Policy Period

 The policy period is the timeframe when your insurance is active.
-It typically runs for six or twelve months and offers guaranteed rates.
-However, rates may change at renewal based on claims, violations or industry-wide rate changes.
+It runs for six or 12 months and offers guaranteed rates.
+Rates change at renewal based on claims, violations or industry-wide rate changes.

 Policyholder